-Make sure that you use sashimi grade fish, the label sushi grade means that it is the highest quality fish the store is offering, and the one they feel confident can be eaten raw.
+Make sure that you use sashimi-grade fish, the label sashimi-grade means that it is the highest quality fish the store is offering, and the one they feel confident can be eaten raw.
 Feel free to ask your monger about it.
-I prefer to buy sashimi grade tuna in Japanese/Korean shops, you will never disappointed with the quality.
+I prefer to buy sashimi-grade tuna in Japanese/Korean shops, you will never disappointed with the quality.
 My blow torch and butane gas cartridge I also got from Korean mart.

-Boiled or steamed edamame beans (green soybeans) are popular Japanese snack.
+Boiled or steamed edamame beans (green soybeans) is a popular Japanese snack.
 Extremely rich in protein, saturated fats, amino acids and vitamins edamame beans in pairing with salmon can turn this salad into delicious and nutritious lunch or dinner.